3.1 Summary of Material Accounting Policies

 The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
 The Company recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.

-Right-of-use assets The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
+The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
-Right-of-use assets
+Right-of-use assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets as mentioned below:

 If ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.

 The right-of-use assets are also subject to impairment.
-Refer to the accounting policies in section "impairment of nonfinancial assets".
+Refer to the accounting policies in section "impairment of non-financial assets".

 Lease Liabilities